 It is said that one man's meat is another man's poison.
-This saying comes to mind at this time of year for health agents but, perhaps now more than ever, in a time of recession.
+This saying comes to mind at this time of year for many health agents.
 It is brush burning season and some people expand on their repertoire of combustible items.
-In order to save money they burn their rubbish, their garbage, and even large items that might require a fee if brought to their transfer station.
+To save money, they burn their rubbish, their garbage, and even large items that might require a fee if brought to their transfer station.
 Just because they aren't supposed to burn these things doesn't mean I don't understand why they are.
 And if all they've added to the fire, is some paper and some wood from a broken piece of furniture, then maybe it's not all that different from brush burning.
-However, at a time when people are losing jobs and making decisions as to whether they will go without food or without heat, the temptation to burn rubbish is indeed understandable.
-Rubbish disposal is expensive and some individuals cannot afford it.
+Some folks are in tough times and feel they can't afford rubbish pick-up.
+For them, the temptation to burn rubbish is indeed understandable.
 I beg these individuals to at least recycle.
-I tell them to think of it as free rubbish pick-up, or disposal, depending on what town you live in.
+I tell them to think of it as free rubbish pick-up, (depending on what town you live in).